habibkhadri1/CapstoneProjectFinal/README.md

 ## Conclusion
 Based on the methods implemented in this data analysis project, a trained and hyperparameter-tuned gradient boosting classifier can achieve ~87% accuracy, which is 7 percentage points greater than the baseline values.
 This, of course, does rely on some in-house feature engineering and relatively organized and refined data.
 The feature coefficients of the trained model suggest that thalassemia, number of flouroscopy colored vessels, and degree of chest pain were the most significant indicators of heart disease diagnosis, in decreasing order.

 As for use of the models described in this project, it is not completely clear at the conclusion of this study that the model is generalizable to real-world, unrefined patient data.
 There may be other important factors that are more deterministic of a heart disease diagnosis and the model may not consider other important factors.
-For this reason, we advise against using this model with no supervision.
+For this reason, I advise against using this model with no supervision.
 However, it can be used to help doctors identify patterns in large sets of patient data and may help doctors prepare in advance for certain patient profiles to have heart disease.
 In short, this model should be treated as an extremely efficient assistant that still needs an expert to monitor the results it outputs.

 ## Repository Navigation